 9. Explore the Laneways

-One of my personal favourite things to do around Melbourne, is to turn off a busy Melbourne Street unsure of what I am going to find down the lane way.
+One of the best family activities in Melbourne is exploring the murals down the little lane ways.
 These lane ways are home to boutiques, restaurants and hole in the wall type cafes and bars; not to mention fantastic art work and over sized murals.

 I just love finding a cozy cafe in one of these lane ways and treating Myla to something sweet whilst I have a cuppa and watch the Melbourne life pass me by.
 Click here for information about the best Melbourne cafes.